 When The Reluctant Fundamentalist by Mohsin Hamid came out in 2007 as a slim novel, it was labeled as the first post 9/11 literary work from the point of view of the Islamic radical or fundamentalist and, as Hamid’s second novel, it had broken all the records of his first.

-All that said, the book version was a stirring account of a young Pakistani immigrant who loved America but failed to find within it his desired ideals of love, happiness, and success.
+All that said, the book was a stirring account of a young Pakistani immigrant who loved America but failed to find within it his desired ideals of love, happiness, and success.
 And, all the while, a dangerous sort of nostalgia for the country he had left behind gnawed at him constantly.
 His beautiful, well-off but emotionally unstable girlfriend, Erica (whom Hamid intentionally presented as an open avenue for readers to explore as representative of “Am-Erica”) turned out to be just as disappointing an object of his love as the country — spurning him for memories of her dead boyfriend and, eventually, getting admitted to a mental institution before disappearing altogether.
 He was also then mistreated and spurned by the country he loved, causing him to lose faith in its capitalist fundamentalism.
 All this damaged his very sense of identity and, reluctantly, he turned away from his life in America and headed back to Pakistan and a career in academia.
 The story ended without much of an ending.
-You didn’t know what might have happened to Changez or the nameless American, despite the taut, suppressed, violent undertones throughout.
+You didn’t know what might have happened to Changez or his nameless American friend, despite the taut, suppressed, violent undertones throughout.
 For a book that was mostly two characters talking in a tea-shop in Lahore, Pakistan, this sort of cliffhanger was a skilled literary feat that left me somewhat physically breathless.

-Whether you believed that Changez, on returning to Pakistan, became a terrorist, that the American he was conversing with was indeed a spy, or that the ending was a serious altercation that took the life of one or both of them, based on how the book’s narrative unfolded, you never knew for sure.
+Whether you believed that Changez, on returning to Pakistan, became a terrorist, or that the American he was conversing with was indeed a spy, or that the ending was a serious altercation that took the life of one or both of them, based on how the book’s narrative unfolded, you never knew for sure.
 Hamid wanted readers to explore their own biases and reactions in response to the many open questions his story raised.
 For example, why is it easy for us to assume, given the two characters’ situations and nationalities, that the Pakistani is the fundamentalist?
 Or that death will be the end-result of such a meeting of opposites?
-He described this, during a BBC World Service Book Club discussion as an intentional construct, where, if you think of the ending as a 2-beat note, he wanted to end on the 1st beat and leave the readers to interpret what the 2nd beat might be.
+He described this, during a BBC World Service Book Club discussion as an intentional construct, where, if you think of the ending as a two-beat note, he wanted to end on the first beat and leave the readers to interpret what the second beat might be.

 Nair had explained, when the movie came out, that, for cinematic reasons, there was much less ambiguity in the movie than in the book.
-A backstory was added for the nameless American (now called Bobby Lincoln, and played by Liev Schreiber), and there was even more background for Changez (played by the incandescently brooding Riz Ahmed).
+A backstory was added for the nameless American (now called Bobby Lincoln and played by Liev Schreiber), and there was even more background for Changez (played by the incandescently brooding Riz Ahmed).
 Also, the ending was a lot more definitive, both in terms of what happened to the two characters as well as the question regarding Changez’ potential radicalism.

-And a few words about the secondary characters.
-Having spent a number of years growing up in that part of the world myself, I found Nair remaining true to the sentiments of the people through her portrayals of these: the family members, corporate co-workers, university students, etc. Often, professional movie critics don’t pay much attention to these, but they are necessary foils for the main character(s) and help to bring out various aspects of the character’s story or traits, regardless of how brief their screen time may be.
-Incidentally, two of India’s finest actors — Om Puri and Shabana Azmi, who have both acted in Western movies — had small roles as Changez’ parents.
-And, as usual, they executed them perfectly.
+A few words about the secondary characters.
+Nair remained, I found, true to the sentiments of people from this part of the world through her portrayals of the family members, corporate coworkers, university students, etc. These were all necessary foils for the main character and helped bring out various aspects of the character’s story or traits, regardless of the brevity of their screen time.
+Incidentally, two of India’s finest actors — Om Puri and Shabana Azmi — had small roles as Changez’ parents.
+As usual, they executed them perfectly.

 Finally, there is this ongoing controversy around both the book and the movie.
 Some people, who consider themselves to be non-fundamentalists, object to empathizing with fundamentalists.
 Others, who consider themselves to be religious fundamentalists, reject the portrayal of their fundamentalism as simplistic.
 Whichever camp we might fall into individually, the luxury and privilege we are afforded to debate in this manner, through creative storytelling rather than blood-shedding, can never be taken for granted.